Team2-Inwood-Bagels/Admin-Application/adminside/README.md

 To run this app:
 you need to be in the /client folder
-# install dependencies
+# Install dependencies
 npm install
-# to run the app
+# To run the app
 npm start
-# to build the app
+#To build the app
 npm build
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.